's-Hertogenbosch: City center

-The fortifications
+Fortifications

 's-Hertogenbosch has an extensive and almost complete fifteenth-to-seventeenth-century city fortification.
 It was made to profit from the city's strong defensive position, lying on a sandy hill in the center of a large swamp fed by many rivers.
-This also caused that the main ramparts were preserved, because they were crucial in keeping out the water.
+This also caused the main ramparts to be preserved, because they were crucial in keeping out the water.
 In 2004 the city was awarded the title European Fortress City of the year.
 In the years that followed it restored many of the city defenses to much of their old glory.

 Apart from small sections of medieval walls, the main structure of the fortification is a late-medieval (fifteenth-century) wall.
 The upper sections were removed when cannon became more powerful, and polygonal bastions were added, some after the conquest by the republic.
 Most of these have not been restored to their original height, but do maintain their brick walls.
 The citadel in the north west of the city does retain its original height.
 Around the city itself many other fortresses can still be seen.

 In the north east of the old city, the hexagonal gunpowder magazine, called Kruithuis is located close to the citadel.
 It is one of only a handful that still exist in the Netherlands, and was built when the city was still part of the Spanish Netherlands.
 It is planned to become the museum of fortress 's-Hertogenbosch.
 One of the bastions of the fortress now houses the mini museum Bastionder.
 It has been dug out in a bastion of the south side.
 On the inside it shows a unique wrought iron cannon, and an older bastion that was walled in by the current one.

 Nature

 On the south side of the city, the city center and walls still border the Bossche Broek, an old polder that could never be made dry.
 In 1995 the dyke of the Dommel broke and an enormous amount of water entered the polder.
 It also flooded and blocked the main Dutch highway A2.
 In order to prevent this in the future, the area was rearranged to store excess water in case of emergencies.
 In 2006 the area had been furnished with higher dikes and locks that allowed a controlled flooding of the polder and some adjacent areas in case of emergency.

 The Bossche Broek is now a 22 ha nature reserve, that stretches all the way to Vught.
 It is connected to the Moerputten and Vlijmens Ven, with which it forms a Natura 2000 area.
 Rare species in the area are the scarce large blue and the European weather loach.
-The Moerputten sports the Moerputten Bridge, a 600 m long nineteenth century railway bridge and engineering feat.
-However, what is really unique about the area is its close proximity to the city center.
+The Moerputten sports the Moerputten Bridge, a 600-metre (650 yard) long nineteenth century railway bridge and engineering feat.
+What is unique about the area is its close proximity to the city center.